What are electronic cigarettes?

 How reliable are these results?

 We are moderately confident that nicotine e-cigarettes help more people to stop smoking than nicotine replacement therapy or nicotine-free e-cigarettes.
-However, these results might change if further evidence becomes available.
+More studies are still needed to confirm this.

-Most of our results for the unwanted effects are likely to change when more evidence becomes available.
+Most of our results for the unwanted effects may change when more evidence becomes available.

 Nicotine e-cigarettes probably do help people to stop smoking for at least six months.
 They probably work better than nicotine replacement therapy and nicotine-free e-cigarettes.

-However, we need more, reliable evidence to be confident about the effects of e-cigarettes, particularly the effects of newer types of e-cigarettes that have better nicotine delivery.
+However, we need more evidence to be confident about the effects of e-cigarettes, particularly the effects of newer types of e-cigarettes that have better nicotine delivery than older types of e-cigarettes.

-There is moderate-certainty evidence that ECs with nicotine increase quit rates compared to ECs without nicotine and compared to NRT.
+There is moderate-certainty evidence that ECs with nicotine increase quit rates compared to NRT and compared to ECs without nicotine.
 Evidence comparing nicotine EC with usual care/no treatment also suggests benefit, but is less certain.
-More studies are needed to confirm the size of effect, particularly when using modern EC products.
-Confidence intervals were for the most part wide for data on AEs, SAEs and other safety markers, though evidence indicated no difference in AEs between nicotine and non-nicotine ECs.
+More studies are needed to confirm the effect size .
+Confidence intervals were for the most part wide for data on AEs, SAEs and other safety markers, with no difference in AEs between nicotine and non-nicotine ECs.
 Overall incidence of SAEs was low across all study arms.
-We did not detect any clear evidence of harm from nicotine EC, but longest follow-up was two years and the overall number of studies was small.
+We did not detect evidence of harm from nicotine EC, but longest follow-up was two years and the number of studies was small.

-The evidence is limited mainly by imprecision due to the small number of RCTs, often with low event rates.
-Further RCTs are underway.
-To ensure the review continues to provide up-to-date information , this review is now a living systematic review.
+The main limitation of the evidence base remains imprecision due to the small number of RCTs, often with low event rates, but further RCTs are underway.
+To ensure the review continues to provide up-to-date information to decision-makers, this review is now a living systematic review.
 We run searches monthly, with the review updated when relevant new evidence becomes available.
 Please refer to the Cochrane Database of Systematic Reviews for the review's current status.

 Electronic cigarettes (ECs) are handheld electronic vaping devices which produce an aerosol formed by heating an e-liquid.
 Some people who smoke use ECs to stop or reduce smoking, but some organizations, advocacy groups and policymakers have discouraged this, citing lack of evidence of efficacy and safety.
 People who smoke, healthcare providers and regulators want to know if ECs can help people quit and if they are safe to use for this purpose.
-This is an update of a review first published in 2014.
+This is an update conducted as part of a living systematic review.

-We searched the Cochrane Tobacco Addiction Group's Specialized Register, the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, Embase, and PsycINFO to 1 February 2021, together with reference-checking and contact with study authors.
+We searched the Cochrane Tobacco Addiction Group's Specialized Register, the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, Embase, and PsycINFO to 1 May 2021, and reference-checked and contacted study authors.
+We screened abstracts from the Society for Research on Nicotine and Tobacco (SRNT) 2021 Annual Meeting.

-We included randomized controlled trials (RCTs) and randomized cross-over trials in which people who smoke were randomized to an EC or control condition.
+We included randomized controlled trials (RCTs) and randomized cross-over trials, in which people who smoke were randomized to an EC or control condition.
 We also included uncontrolled intervention studies in which all participants received an EC intervention.
-To be included, studies had to report abstinence from cigarettes at six months or longer and/or data on adverse events (AEs) or other markers of safety at one week or longer.
+Studies had to report abstinence from cigarettes at six months or longer or data on safety markers at one week or longer, or both.

 We followed standard Cochrane methods for screening and data extraction.
 Our primary outcome measures were abstinence from smoking after at least six months follow-up, adverse events (AEs), and serious adverse events (SAEs).
-Secondary outcomes included changes in carbon monoxide, blood pressure, heart rate, blood oxygen saturation, lung function, and levels of known carcinogens/toxicants.
-We used a fixed-effect Mantel-Haenszel model to calculate the risk ratio (RR) with a 95% confidence interval (CI) for dichotomous outcomes.
+Secondary outcomes included the proportion of people still using study product (EC or pharmacotherapy) at six or more months after randomization or starting EC use, changes in carbon monoxide (CO), blood pressure (BP), heart rate, arterial oxygen saturation, lung function, and levels of carcinogens or toxicants or both.
+We used a fixed-effect Mantel-Haenszel model to calculate risk ratios (RRs) with a 95% confidence interval (CI) for dichotomous outcomes.
 For continuous outcomes, we calculated mean differences.
-Where appropriate, we pooled data from these studies in meta-analyses.
+Where appropriate, we pooled data in meta-analyses.

-We included 56 completed studies, representing 12,804 participants, of which 29 were RCTs.
-Six of the 56 included studies were new to this review update.
-Of the included studies, we rated five (all contributing to our main comparisons) at low risk of bias overall, 41 at high risk overall (including the 25 non-randomized studies), and the remainder at unclear risk.
+We included 61 completed studies, representing 16,759 participants, of which 34 were RCTs.
+Five of the 61 included studies were new to this review update.
+Of the included studies, we rated seven (all contributing to our main comparisons) at low risk of bias overall, 42 at high risk overall (including all non-randomized studies), and the remainder at unclear risk.

 Data from non-randomized studies were consistent with RCT data.
 The most commonly reported AEs were throat/mouth irritation, headache, cough, and nausea, which tended to dissipate with continued use.
-Very few studies reported data on other outcomes or comparisons and hence evidence for these is limited, with confidence intervals often encompassing clinically significant harm and benefit.
+Very few studies reported data on other outcomes or comparisons, hence evidence for these is limited, with CIs often encompassing clinically significant harm and benefit.